AzimovS/the-bot-of-wall-street/README.md

 ### Prerequisites

-Here are things you want to have on your computer beforehand.
+Here are things you need to have on your computer beforehand.

 * Docker

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh